preussal/icinga2-msteams/README.md

 ## installation

-1. place the script in /etc/icinga2/scripts/
+1. Place the script in /etc/icinga2/scripts/
-2. `chmod +x /etc/icinga2/scripts/teams-*-notification.pl`
+2.`chmod +x /etc/icinga2/scripts/teams-*-notification.pl`
-3. configure commands or import Director-Basket_TeamsNotifications.json into Icings-director
+3. Configure commands or import Director-Basket_TeamsNotifications.json into Icings-director
 4. Add the complete Webhook URL (including https://) for Teams Channel as Pager into your contact.